 - Submit a Comment to be read aloud at a City Council Meeting.
 Email City Clerk Susan Duncan (email@example.com) a statement to be read aloud as public comment.
 The statement must be shorter than 3 minutes when read aloud at a normal pace, this usually means a statement of 400 words or less.
 Please state in your email to the City Clerk that you would like the comment read aloud.
 It must be received by 4pm on the Monday of a Council meeting at the latest to be included in that meeting’s minutes.
 Public Comments submitted without a preference for inclusion in the written record or being read aloud will be included in the written record.

 - Provide a Comment In Person During a Council Meeting with a Public Hearing.
-When City Council has a public hearing on the agenda (see agendas here), the City Annex will be open to visitors to provide an in-person public comment.
-Those who wish to offer the comment in person will be required to wear a mask and observe social distancing requirements while in the City Annex.
+When City Council has a public hearing on the agenda (see agendas here), the City Hall Conference Room will be open to visitors to provide an in-person public comment.
+Those who wish to offer the comment in person will be required to wear a mask and observe social distancing requirements while in City Hall.
 The public comment must be shorter than 3 minutes.

 For more information or questions on how to best participate in the City Council decision-making process, please contact City Clerk Susan Duncan at firstname.lastname@example.org or 360-685-2354.